MONTE PALACE TROPICAL GARDEN MADEIRA – The Complete Guide

 Monte Palace Museum

-Something not to miss while exploring the Monte Palace Garden is the Monte Palace Museum.
+Something you can’t miss while exploring the Monte Palace Garden is the Monte Palace Museum.
 The building is located in the northern part of the garden and consists of three floors.
 Two floors are dedicated to a collection of Zimbabwean sculptures called ‘African Passion’, and one floor is home to a unique collection of minerals called ‘Mother Nature’s Secrets’.
 The collection of contemporary Zimbabwean sculptures dates from 1966 to 1969.
 More than 1000 different sculptures can be seen throughout the two floors of the museum.
 The lower floor exhibits one of the finest private collections of minerals.
 Mainly from Brazil, Portugal, South Africa, Zambia, Peru, Argentina and North America.

 Monte Palace Tropical Garden vs Botanical Garden Madeira